chaeyeon573/dating-app-social-support-research/README.md

-# Dating-App Social Support Research
+# The Swipe for Solace:
+How Social Support and Emotional Needs Shape Dating App Use

 This study explores whether **dating apps function as a strategy to compensate for deficits in emotional support and intimacy** in contemporary society.
 We analyze how individuals’ levels of social support shape their **dating-app usage and experiences** using a **mixed-methods approach**: